JoeyyScott/Gamer-Supplies/README.md

     + Secure checkout - ```checkout.html```

 **Crate contents**:
-+ Logged in users will see a summary of their crate, if it is empty they will see a button to the supplies page.
++ Logged in users will see a summary of their crate; if it is empty they will see a button to the supplies page.
     + Included in the crate summary is the amount of supplies in the crate and a list of each item within the crate.
     + On each item within the crate they will see:
-        + A summary of the item with an image, name, individual price and a subtotal based off of the item quantity.
+        + A summary of the item with an image, name, individual price and a subtotal based on the item quantity.
         + Update/delete and quantity adjust buttons.
         + If the quantity is set to 0 the item is removed from the crate.